kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 *Pink salmon*

 Although most widely known for sockeye [@Eliason:2011], the Fraser River basin once also sustained large abundances of pink salmon (*Oncorhynchus gorbuscha*) [@Ricker:1989].
-Extirpated from much of their original range due to a rockslide in 1913, pink salmon did not recolonize above Hells Gate canyon until fish passage was reinstated in 1947 [@Roos:1991].
-Despite extreme mortality in the early 19th century and incomplete recovery [@Pess:2012], we chose to focus our study on pink salmon because their life history patterns are relatively invariant [@Neave:1966].
-Salmon life history variation at the species and population level makes estimating outmigration and estuary arrival timing difficult without direct observations.
+Extirpated from much of their original range due to a rockslide in 1913, pink salmon did not begin to recolonize above Hells Gate canyon until fish passage was reinstated in 1947 [@Roos:1991].
+Despite extreme mortality in the early 19th century and incomplete recovery to date [@Pess:2012], we chose to focus our study on pink salmon because their life history patterns are relatively invariant [@Neave:1966].
 Unlike most pacific salmon species, pink salmon outmigrate almost immediately upon emerging from the gravel.
-This relatively deterministic life history pattern eliminates a large amount of uncertainty when estimating estuary arrival timing.
+This relatively deterministic life history pattern eliminates significant behavioral uncertainty.
+Ultimately, by estimating emergence timing and accounting for the river distance to the estuary, variation in pink salmon arrival is largely driven by abiotic factors which have been relatively well monitored in the Fraser River watershed.

-*Emergence*
+*Emergence timing estimation*

-Predicting pink salmon estuary arrival is largely a function of predicting emergence.
-Incubation temperatures dominate the rate of egg growth and development [@Murray:1986], such that if we understand the thermal environment we can predict emergence and because pink salmon immediately outmigrate we can apply a stream distance constant that estimates arrival.
+Incubation temperatures dominate the rate of egg growth and development [@Murray:1986], such that if we understand the thermal environment we can predict emergence.
 In order to account for temperature fluctuations in the natural environment we took a degree-day approach and described the relationship between thermal accumulation above 0$\text{\textdegree}$C and days to emergence using a linear regression model:

 \begin{linenomath*}
 \begin{equation}